 “Oper Plus”, Martin Kajzar

-Gevorg Hakobyan has captured the opera lover's hearts with his rich dramatic baritone and charismatic acting from many prestigious stages around the world.
+Gevorg Hakobyan has captured the opera lover's hearts with his rich dramatic baritone and charismatic acting on many prestigious stages around the world.
 His secret is hidden not only in his powerful and colorful voice but also in his fathomless spiritual repository, which is the basis of every sound and phrase he sings.

-Gevorg Hakobyan is particularly a baritone of veristic repertoire.
+Gevorg Hakobyan is particularly a baritone of Verdi, Puccini and veristic repertoire.
 Opera experts consider him a successor of the Old Italian vocal school and often compare him with giants like Ettore Bastianini, Silvano Carroli.
 After presenting Nabucco in Teme di Caracalla, Hakobyan’s performance was compared “with one of the greatest Nabucco of all time Giangiacomo Guelfi” Hakobyan's performances are a symbiosis of potential voice, perfect vocal technique, and charismatic stage presence.

 Russian operas have a special place in Hakobyan's repertoire.
 Their performance stands out by Hakopian's distinctive diction, precise sense of musical style and deep interpretation of the character.
 He successfully performs the roles of Mazeppa, Graff Tomsky, Grigory Gryaznoy, Ibn Hakia, Aleko just in the cradle of Russian opera Mikhailovsky, Mariinsky Theaters and in the Bolshoi Theater as a resident artist.
 Especially impressive are Hakobyan's performances of Russian romances that he presents with truly Russian tragic intonation when the hair stands on end from a gloomy wave of human suffering as if coming from the depths of the earth.

 Gevorg Hakobyan was born in Armenia.
 He studied at the Komitas State Conservatory in Yerevan with Maestro Sergey Danielyan.
 In 2008, Gevorg was awarded both the Gold Medal and First Prize at the prestigious First International Pavel Lisitsian Baritone Competition in Moscow, In 2011 he was recognized as a Merited Artist of the Republic of Armenia.
-Hakobyan is an Associate Professor of Vocal Department at Yerevan Komitas State Conservatory, he has been teaching classical vocal at the vocal-theoretical department since 2010.
+Hakobyan is an Associate Professor of the Vocal Department at Yerevan Komitas State Conservatory, he has been teaching classical vocal at the vocal-theoretical department since 2010.